chrisvasqm/knexdemo/README.md

 npm run dev
 ```

-Once you see the message "Server listening on http://localhost:3000" you should be able to send HTTP request to the available endpoints with [Postman](https://www.postman.com/) or any tool for your choice.
+Once you see the message "Server listening on http://localhost:3000" you should be able to send HTTP requests to the available endpoints with [Postman](https://www.postman.com/) or any tool of your choice.

 > [!TIP]
-> To confirm everything is running fine, you can install [DBeaver Community](https://dbeaver.io/download/) which is a great free GUI cross-platform, or your preferred tool.
+> To confirm everything is running fine, you can install [DBeaver Community](https://dbeaver.io/download/) which is a great free cross-platform GUI, or your preferred tool.